 More on Fincher

-Here are a few more videos that explore David Fincher’s extraordinarily precise camera movement, cinematography, and direction.
+Here are a few more videos that explore David Fincher’s extraordinarily precise camera movement, his use of special effects, and his unique style.

 Film Riot’s One Minute Short Film Competition